 Grant Writing Services FAQs

-What kind of nonprofits do you work with?
+What kind of nonprofits do you provide grant writing services for?

 Nonprofits are non-business entities, not-for-profit organizations, or nonprofit institutions with a 501(c)(3).
 The nonprofits I work with are youth and family-focused, such as after-school and summer programs, family workshops, and schools impacting youth and families.
 My other work has consisted of community-focused nonprofits like police foundations and local art museums that need funding.